JetBrains/guide/site/python/tutorials/getting-started-pycharm/basic-code-refactoring/index.md

 How many times does your work involve changing the signature of a given method?
 As easy as it sounds, changing a method signature can have a deep impact in your code and break your program in multiple places.
 The _change signature_ refactoring helps you safely change a method signature, including changing its name; adding, removing, and reordering parameters; and assigning default values to the parameters.

 Let’s start by changing its signature of a method name.
 We will add a new parameter here.
 The easiest approach is to do it inline.
 When you do this, PyCharm already gives you a yellow light bulb and a refactoring indication in the gutter.
-To access it use (**⌥⏎** | **Alt+Enter**).
+To access it use <kbd>⌥⇧⏎</kbd> (macOS) / <kbd>Shift+Alt+Enter</kbd> (Windows/Linux).

 <img src="update-usages.png" alt="Update Usages" width="600"/>